Best Copy Trading Platforms in the UAE for 2026 Compared

 Yes, across 1,700+ instruments

 Pepperstone is regulated in the UAE by the Dubai Financial Services Authority and operates through a local Dubai office.
-It also holds licences from top-tier regulators such as the Financial Conduct Authority and ASIC, with a Trust Score of 94 out of 99.
+It also holds licences from top-tier regulators such as the Financial Conduct Authority and ASIC.

 Client funds are held in segregated accounts, and the broker processes over AED 46 billion in daily trading volume globally.
 This regulatory coverage and operational scale support its reputation as a reliable broker for UAE traders.